- Common uses

 What should I know about STORAGE and DISPOSAL of this medication?

 If you are storing the long-acting injection in your home until it is time for it to be injected by your doctor or nurse, you should store it in original carton in the refrigerator and protect it from light.
-If you will be storing the immediate-release injection for some time, you should keep it in the original carton in the refrigerator, or you may store it at room temperature for up to 14 days.
-Always keep the immediate-release injection in the original carton and protect it from light.
-Dispose of multi-dose vials of the immediate-release injection 14 days after you use the first dose.
+If you will be storing the immediate-release solution for injection in ampules, vials, or dosing pens, you should keep it in the original carton in the refrigerator to protect it from light; do not freeze.
+You may store the immediate-release injection multi-dose vials after first use at room temperature for up to 14 days.
+You may store the immediate-release dosing pen at room temperature after first use for up to 28 days with the pen cap always on.
+You may store the immediate-release injection single-dose vials and ampules at room temperature for up to 14 days, but discard any of the unused solution in the single dose ampules or vials after use.

 It is important to keep all medication out of sight and reach of children as many containers (such as weekly pill minders and those for eye drops, creams, patches, and inhalers) are not child-resistant and young children can open them easily.
 To protect young children from poisoning, always lock safety caps and immediately place the medication in a safe location – one that is up and away and out of their sight and reach.
 [WEB]